Beyond the Stigmas: 7 Reasons to Travel to Pakistan

 Now the tricky thing about Pakistan is getting a visa to go there.
 The rules and regulations differ according to the country you are from.
 However, one thing is the same for everyone: you can only get the visa in your country of residence.
 Not ideal when you’re on a long overland trip… So I was forced to send my passport away in order to obtain the visa.

 Once you have the visa, it’s smooth sailing.
 The people at the border are friendly, helpful and professional, and once you’re in the country, you will be treated like a queen.
-Seeing Pakistan with my own eyes has radically changed my opinion about this country.
-Here is why’s why you should travel to Pakistan:
+Traveling to Pakistan and Seeing it with my own eyes has radically changed my opinion about this country.
+Here is why you should travel to Pakistan:

 1. The powerful women